 - 1 tablespoon water

-- 1/4 cup sesame seeds (or poppy seeds)
+- 1/4 cup sesame seeds or poppy seeds

-- Combine the yeast and warm water in a large bowl or the bowl of a stand mixer.
+Combine the yeast and warm water in a large bowl or the bowl of a stand mixer.
 Let the mixture stand for about 10 minutes, until foamy.

 Add the milk mixture to the yeast mixture along with the sugar, salt, and flour.

-- Knead the dough by hand or using a stand mixer with the dough hook for 8 to 10 minutes, adding a little more flour if necessary to keep the dough from sticking to your hands, the countertop, or the sides of the bowl.
+Knead the dough by hand (or using a stand mixer with the dough hook) for 8 to 10 minutes, adding a little more flour if necessary to keep the dough from sticking to your hands, the countertop, or the sides of the bowl.
 The dough should be smooth and elastic at this point.

-- Generously grease a large bowl with butter or oil.
+Generously grease a large bowl with butter or oil.
 Gather the dough into a ball and place it into the greased bowl.
-Turn over a few times to coat the dough thoroughly.
+Turn it over a few times to coat the dough thoroughly.

-- Line a large baking sheet with parchment paper or lightly grease the pan.
+Line a large baking sheet with parchment paper or lightly grease the pan.

-Shape the dough pieces into firm balls, flatten slightly with your hand, and place on the prepared baking sheet about 2 to 3 inches apart.
+Shape the dough pieces into firm balls, flatten slightly with your hand, and place on the prepared baking sheet 2 to 3 inches apart.

-- Preheat the oven to 375 F.
+Preheat the oven to 375 F.

-- Bake for 15 to 18 minutes, or until golden brown.
+Bake for 15 to 18 minutes, or until golden brown.

 For a Bread Machine

-Place the milk mixture, flour, sugar, salt, and yeast in the bread machine in the order suggested by the manufacturer.
+Place the milk mixture along with the flour, sugar, salt, and yeast mixture in the bread machine in the order suggested by the manufacturer.

-- Run on the dough cycle.
+Set to the dough cycle.